-Penn's Center for Implantable Hearing Devices is the leading program in the Philadelphia area for cochlear implantation.
-The program was started more than 25 years ago with the advent of the first implant devices.
-Today, the center has a comprehensive, active cochlear implantation program including state-of-the-art surgical placement of the device.
+As part of the Penn Department of Otorhinolaryngology – Head and Neck Surgery, we are the leading center in the Philadelphia area for cochlear implantation.
+We started more than 25 years ago with the arrival of the first implant devices.
+Today, we have a comprehensive, active cochlear implantation program, including state-of-the-art surgical placement of the device.

 Cochlear implants can restore hearing to most patients who have suffered a severe-to-profound hearing loss in both ears.

 Following an evaluation, an internal electrode is surgically placed in the inner ear and stabilized under the skin.
 An external sound processor worn behind the ear transmits sound to the electrode via a magnetic link.
 The electrode then stimulates the fibers of the auditory (hearing) nerve, which in turn transmits sound to the brain.